FRCS Mock-Exam Course

 • This course provides an opportunity to develop your techniques and skills prior to your final FRCS (Tr&Orth) examination.

-• Our Experienced faculty have been hand picked for their excellent teaching and communication skills.
+• Experienced faculty chosen for their excellent teaching and communication skills.
 They will guide you and provide invaluable feedback.

 • To ensure the very best experience, candidates will be split into small groups of only two participants, and rotate through exam stations.

-• Each station will have at least two faculty providing a 1:1 teaching ratio.
+• Each station will be staffed with at least two faculty providing a 1:1 teaching ratio.

-• All faculty are experienced with the FRCS exam and actively involved in FRCS teaching.
+• All faculty are well-versed with the FRCS exam and actively involved in FRCS teaching.

-• We believe that if a candidate understands how and why the exam acts as an assessment tool ,this will increase their chances of success.
+• We believe that if a candidate understands how and why the exam functions as an assessment tool ,this will boost their chances of success.

-• The aim of the course is to make sure that every attending candidate is in the best possible position to pass the exam.
+• The aim of the course is to make sure that every attending candidate is optimally prepared to pass the exam.

 • Help candidates develop the structure, presentation and content of their answer.